epwalsh/pomo.nvim/README.md

   -- Override the notifiers for specific timer names. timers = {
-    -- For example, use only the "System" notifier when you create a timer called "Break" Break = {
+    -- For example, use only the "System" notifier when you create a timer called "Break", -- e.g. ':TimerStart 2m Break'.
+    Break = {
       { name = "System" },
     },